Frequently Asked Questions

 -

 Yes!
 If you would like to work in a team, we will try our best to connect you with accepted fellows who have similar interests and match you with mentors for group projects.
 Several fellows also pursue group side projects once they are here in Cambridge.
+Please note that acceptance to the fellowship itself is based on individual merits and we will not be considering joint applications.

 -

 Yes!
 We organise a broad range of events such as speaker events, networking opportunities, and skills workshops.
 During the 2024 programme, we organised 30+ speakers and 15+ workshops across 8 weeks, alongside convening an AI policy event at the House of Lords in London, and hosting a networking event with the Technology & Security Policy (TASP) Centre at RAND.
+In 2025, we organised a similar number of workshops, a networking event with LawAI, and a full 2-day technical AI governance conference in London.

 -

 You will join our exclusive alumni network.
 We will keep in touch with you, offering advice and opportunities which might help you find a rewarding career working on AI safety or governance.
+We also run regular invite-only events for our alumni and are willing to support you via letters of recommendations etc.

 Application Process